Menditect/documentation/additional/01-howtos/04-configure-mta/configure-mta-saml.md

 When assigning the 'Administrator' role, MTA must be configured to [run on-premises](../../installation).

-More about User Roles can be found in the [Manage Accounts howto](manage-accounts#mta-user-roles).
+More about User Roles can be found in the Reference guide under [Account](/mta/account).

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)